gophergala2016/syamp/README.md

 MIT

 ### Server
-The Secure https server svers you you with a crisp interface tha is buit by the backend.
+The Secure https server serves you you with a crisp interface.

-### Frontend
+### UI
-The frontend is Fluid, crisp and easy to work with. the different information that have been recolected in a graphical and easy way.
+The User interface is simple, morden, crisp, easy to work with. well beter than a terminal.

 Developer
 ---------